jesseposner/LaunchPad/README.md

 ### Likes, Comments, and Updates

-The `companyDetailApp` component will allow users to posts likes and comments, and founders to post updates.
+The `companyDetailApp` component will allow users to post likes and comments, and founders to post updates.